 Q: If students become ill and return home to recover, will they receive room-and-board refunds for the days they are not on campus?

 A: Our current plan is that 19 Williams Drive will serve as the isolation area/infirmary for students diagnosed with COVID-19.
-Students may live there for no additional cost while they recover, or, if allowed by the Delaware General Health District, they may choose to go home.
+Students may live there for no additional cost while they recover, or, if allowed by the Delaware Public Health District, they may choose to go home.

 If a student becomes very ill and a medical withdrawal is necessary, all procedures associated with medical withdrawal will be effective.